Frequently Asked Questions

 When and where will the programs be held?

-The 2019 Central Pennsylvania HOBY Leadership Seminar will take place at Shippensburg University in Shippensburg, Pennsylvania from May 16 – 19, 2019.
+The 2021 Central Pennsylvania HOBY Leadership Seminar will take place at a college in the Central PA region in June of 2021.
 The seminar begins on Thursday morning and concludes on Sunday afternoon.
 Participants must be present for the entire event, including overnight.

 Directions, a parking map, and information on check in procedures will be provided when you register for the seminar.